Cover photo by Diana Russell.

 Length attains 46mm; Wingspan reaches 84mm.

-Easily confused with Urothemis assignata, but is larger and has extensive amber patches at the base of the forewings.
+It is easily confused with the Red Basker (Urothemis assignata), but is larger and has extensive amber patches at the base of the forewings.
 These are much reduced or absent in Urothemis assignata.
 Both sexes of Urothemis luciana have 8 or 9 Ax veins in the forewing.
 (Urothemis assignata has 7 Ax veins in the forewing).

 Click here for more details on identification of the St. Lucia Basker.